temporalio/documentation/docs/visibility.md

 You can use the default Search Attributes in a List Filter, say in your WebUI or with the `tctl workflow list` commands, under the following conditions:

 - Without Advanced Visibility, you can only use the `=` operator with a single default Search Attribute in your List Filter.
 For example: `tctl workflow list -q "ExecutionStatus = 'Completed'"` or `tctl workflow list -q "WorkflowType = 'YourWorkflow'"`.
 - With Advanced Visibility, you can combine default Search Attributes in a List Filter to get a list of specific Workflow Executions.
-For example: `tctl workflow list -q "WorkflowType = "main.YourWorkflowDefinition" and ExecutionStatus != "Running" and (StartTime > "2021-06-07T16:46:34.236-08:00" or CloseTime < "2021-06-08T16:46:34-08:00")"`
+For example: `tctl workflow list -q "WorkflowType = 'main.YourWorkflowDefinition' and ExecutionStatus != 'Running' and (StartTime > '2021-06-07T16:46:34.236-08:00' or CloseTime < '2021-06-08T16:46:34-08:00')"`

 #### Custom Search Attributes